- ATESOL ACT Annual Dinner – 26 November 2014

 Unfortunately our presenters didn’t turn up, but ATESOL ACT’s very own Iwona Hawke did a fabulous presentation on cross-cultrual communication and shared a Koori IQ test.
 ATESOL ACT Vice President Sue Amundsen then led a fascinating discussion amongst participants on the topic of indigenous language, culture and more, highlighting the wonderful expertise we have in our small but vibrant community.

-One of the people mentioned by many teachers
+One of the people mentioned by many teachers was:

 Duncan Smith of Wiradjuri Echoes: Aboriginal dance, music, art and consultancy

 Pronunciation Tools for Fostering Intelligibility and Communication Success – 7 July 2012